PavelKriz/PavelKriz.github.io/_posts/2026-04-12-introducing-terrainforge.md

 3. Optimize map loading and process speed
 4. provide previews

 > **MOTIVATION: 💪** Despite I found a nice tool to the same and well, I do plan to continue development.
-Just to make it meaningful the resulted tool will be a streamlined and effective version without any clutter and **open source**
+Just to make it meaningful the resulted tool will be **open-sourced** a streamlined and effective version.
+There is a big advantage as the other tool uses frontend and ours backend it allows to implement storage of local preloaded data to offer previews/caching or faster speeds in general.
+Geo/map API's tend to slow things down quite a bit.

 ### Summary